brittlewis12/batman/proposal.md

 As a user....I want unique responsibilities and capabilities if I created a song project so that I can delete tracks and invite collaborators.

-As a user....I want to playback discrete tracks so I can listen to individual track quality.
+As a user....I want to playback a specific track so I can listen to its quality.

 As a user....I want to playback all tracks simultaneously so I can listen to how they sound together.

-As a user....I want to select specific tracks for playback.
+As a user....I want to select specific tracks for playback simultaneously so I can hear multiple parts (but not necessarily all parts) together.

 As a user....I want to be able to record along with a track I'm currently listening to.